shubhanjan-banerjee/arch-neo-2023-group-2-e-commerce-application/README.md

 <!-- TOC --><a name="watching-all-the-cd"></a>
 #### Watching all the CD
 - `flux get kustomizations --watch`
+#### Create a minikube tunnel to access the application through NodePort
+- `minikube service ecommerce-web-service --url`

 <!-- TOC --><a name="shutdown-server"></a>
 ### Shutdown Server